 Below is a small sample of our reported cases.
 We thank all the workers who fought for the rights of all workers and allowed us to tag along.

-A sales clerk at a clothing retailer asked her employer if she could sit while performing certain tasks as she had a medical condition, which caused her great pain if she stood for a prolonged period of time.
+A sales clerk at a clothing retailer asked her employer if she could sit while performing certain tasks as she had a medical condition that caused her great pain if she stood for a prolonged period of time.
 Initially, the employer agreed to the simple accommodation request but later withdrew the accommodation and fired her.
 The Human Rights Tribunal of Ontario found that the employer fired the sales clerk due to her disability.
 The Human Rights Tribunal of Ontario awarded the worker $13,500.00 in general damages and $9,097.22 for lost income.

 Hinic v.
 Classic POS Inc., OJ No 7099